kdave/kdave.github.io/selecting-hash-for-btrfs.md

 ### What isn't here

-There are non-cryptographical hashes like CityHash, FarmHash, Murmur3 and more, that were found unsuitable or not meeting some of the basic criteria.
+There are non-cryptographic hashes like CityHash, FarmHash, Murmur3 and more, that were found unsuitable or not meeting some of the basic criteria.
 Others like FNV or Fletcher used in ZFS are of comparable strength of crc32c, so that won't be a progress.